Mola Ram

 Mola Ram or Maula Ram (1743–1833) was an Indian painter, who originated the Garhwal School of Miniature Painting.
 He was also a poet, historian and diplomat.
-Mukandi Lal did research on him.
+Mukandi Lal remained the leading authority on the subject till his death and also possesses a substantial private collection of many miniature paintings that were part of the school.

-Life and career
+Life

-He was born in Srinagar (now in Uttarakhand) to Mangat Ram and Rami Devi and worked for the Garhwal Kingdom from 1777 until its annexation first by the Gorkhas in 1803 followed by the British Raj in 1815.
+Mola Ram was born in Srinagar (now in Uttarakhand) to Mangat Ram and Rami Devi and worked for the Garhwal Kingdom from 1777 until its annexation first by the Gorkhas in 1803 followed by the British Raj in 1815.